BellumGens/SteamModels/README.md

 # SteamModels-DotNet
-.NET Models for the Steam API
+.NET Models for the Steam API.
+Available on [NuGet](https://www.nuget.org/packages/SteamModels/).

 # Usage
 The Steam API results can be deserialized into the .NET model classes provided by SteamModels.